-Fiber optic patch cable is available in OM1, OM2, OM3, OM4 multimode and OS2 single-mode types.
+Fiber optic patch cord is available in OM1, OM2, OM3, OM4 multimode and OS2 single-mode types.
 Both ends of the cable are terminated with a high performance hybrid or single type connector comprising of a SC, ST, FC, LC, MTRJ, E2000 connector in simplex and duplex.
 These are typically not ruggedized, depending on the application, making them suitable for internal use.
 How to choose right patch cables for your network?
 Just follow these 6 steps.

 Step 1: Choose the Right Connector Type (LC/SC/ST/FC/MPO/MTP)

-On both ends of the fiber optic patch cable are terminated with a fiber optic connector (LC/SC/ST/FC/MPO/MTP).
+On both ends of the fiber optic patch cord are terminated with a fiber optic connector (LC/SC/ST/FC/MPO/MTP).
 Different connector is used to plug into different device.
 If ports in the both ends devices are the same, we can use such as LC-LC/SC-SC/MPO-MPO patch cables.
 If you want to connect different ports type devices, LC-SC/LC-ST/LC-FC patch cables may suit you.

 Step 2: Choose Single-mode or Multimode Cable Type?